 After a divorce, there are often issues that will need to be modified as life situations change.
 Child support or spousal support, for instance, may need to be adjusted as parties outgrow previously set agreements.
-At the Law Office of Jennifer L. King, our staff works diligently to make sure that you are well served, whatever your modification process.
+At the Law Office of Jennifer L. King, PC, our staff works diligently to make sure that you are well served, whatever your modification process.
 We can help you determine whether your case meets the criteria to move forward and guide you through the requisite court proceedings.

 Some possible reasons to request a post-divorce modification: